Gelbpunkt/discourse_podman/README.md

     stop:       Stop a running container
     restart:    Restart a container
     destroy:    Stop and remove a container
-    enter:      Use docker exec to enter a container
+    enter:      Use podman exec to enter a container
-    logs:       Docker logs for container
+    logs:       Podman logs for container
     memconfig:  Configure sane defaults for available RAM
     bootstrap:  Bootstrap a container for the config based on a template
     rebuild:    Rebuild a container (destroy old, bootstrap, start new)